request an appointment online.

 - Surgery

-- Radiation therapy including proton therapy
+- Radiation therapy, including proton therapy

 - Targeted therapies

-The latest ophthalmic reconstructive procedures to preserve function and appearance in the eye and facial area.
-If surgery is needed, it is done by some of the nation’s top ophthalmic surgeons and highly specialized eye reconstructive surgeons.
 And we are constantly researching new ways to diagnose and treat eye cancer.
-This means we are able to offer clinical trials of new therapies.
+This means we are able to offer clinical trials of new therapies, including targeted therapy, immunotherapy and new chemotherapy treatments.

 At MD Anderson, I landed exactly where I needed to be.
 I have no doubt that I received the best, most comprehensive care available.